 – bean sprout (optional)

 – lime wedges

 – ground pepper

 Ginger Fish Sauce for dipping (add more or less of each ingredient below to your taste)

 – 4 tbsp of fish sauce

 – 1/2 to 1 tbsp of lime juice

 – 5 cloves of garlic and 1/2 a knob of ginger (crushed both together with a mortar and pestle)

 – chopped fresh Thai pepper

 1. Clean the chicken by trimming fat and wash thoroughly with salt and warm sink water.
 Use vinegar as well if you wish.
 Rinse again with warm sink water.
-Place chicken into inner pot along with soaked Shiitake mushrooms, 1 onion, slices of ginger, rock sugar, 7 tbsp of Quốc Viet Chicken Soup Base, and 7 cups of boiling water.
+Place chicken into inner pot along with soaked Shiitake mushrooms, 1 onion, slices of ginger, rock sugar, 7 tbsp of Quốc Viet Chicken Soup Base (omit if you are not using)***, and 7 cups of boiling water.
 Using boiling water will speed up pressure building time.
 Select Manual/Pressure Cook, High Pressure, 12 minutes.
 5 minutes NPR.